HaKr/cucumber_annotations/README.md

       As a developer
       I want to increment variables

 	  Scenario: easy maths
 	    Given a variable set to 1
 	    When I increment the variable by 1
-        Then the variable should contain 2
+	    Then the variable in words would read two

       Scenario Outline: much more complex stuff
         Given a variable set to <var>
         When I increment the variable by <increment>